Getting Started with Vite: Fast JavaScript Build Tool Setup

 });

-Vite's HMR is instant.
+HMR is where Vite’s architecture really shines.
 When you edit a file, Vite only recompiles that specific module and sends the update to the browser.
 The browser applies the change without a full page reload.
 For React, Vue, and Svelte, this means your component state is preserved across edits.
+You can control how HMR behaves through the server configuration:

 // vite.config.js